danielconormccarthy/math_game/README.md

 This is a math game powered by Python.

-To use this game do maths game
+Use this game to learn some maths!

+Hope you enjoy this game. 👍